emacs-mirror/emacs/mps/manual/source/topic/location.rst

 1. success (for example, the key was found in the hash table at the place indicated by the hash of its address);

-2. failure: the location of these objects has not been depended on before (for example, the key has never been added to the hash table);
+2. failure: the location of these blocks has not been depended on before (for example, the key has never been added to the hash table);

-3. failure: the location of these objects has been depended on before, but the one or more of the objects has moved and the dependency has been made stale (in this case the table would need to be rehashed and the lookup repeated).
+3. failure: the location of these blocks has been depended on before, but the one or more of the blocks has moved and the dependency has been made stale (in this case the table would need to be rehashed and the lookup repeated).

 Success requires no further test: the operation can proceed.
 In case of failure, you should call :c:func:`mps_ld_isstale`.
-If it returns false, then no objects have moved, so you must be in case (2).
+If it returns false, then no blocks have moved, so you must be in case (2).

 But if :c:func:`mps_ld_isstale` returns true, you could still be in either case (2) or case (3).
-All :c:func:`mps_ld_isstale` tells you is that some objects that have been depended on might have moved.
+All :c:func:`mps_ld_isstale` tells you is that some blocks that have been depended on might have moved.
 At this point you need to:

 1. reset the location dependency;

-2. repeat the computation in some way that doesn't depend on the locations of the objects; and
+2. repeat the computation in some way that doesn't depend on the old locations of the blocks; and

-3. re-add a dependency on each object.
+3. re-add a dependency on each block.

-For example, in the case of a hash table you should rehash based on the new locations of the objects:
+For example, in the case of a hash table you should rehash based on the new locations of the blocks:

 .. code-block:: c
-    :emphasize-lines: 12, 19, 37
+    :emphasize-lines: 13, 19, 37

     /* Rehash 'tbl' so that it has 'new_length' buckets.
 If 'key' is found
      * during this process, return the bucket containing 'key', otherwise
      * return NULL.
      */
-    static struct bucket_s *table_rehash(obj_t tbl, size_t new_length, obj_t key) {
+    static struct bucket_s *table_rehash(obj_t tbl, size_t new_length, obj_t key)
+    {
         size_t i;
         obj_t new_buckets;
         struct bucket_s *key_bucket = NULL;